hydrosquall/datasette-nteract-data-explorer/README.md

 - Use "advanced settings" mode to override the inferred column types.
 For example, you may want to treat a number as a "string" to be able to use it as a category.
 - See a [live demo](https://data-explorer.nteract.io/) of the original Nteract data-explorer component used in isolation.

-You can run the a minimal demo locally after installing the plugin
+You can run a minimal demo after the installation step

 ```bash
 datasette -i demo/happy_planet_index.db
 ```

-Or, run a copy of the demo site.
-This will contain additional plugins and metadata used in the [published demo](https://datasette-nteract-data-explorer.vercel.app).
+If you're interested in improving the demo site, you can run a copy of the site the extra metadata/plugins used in the [published demo](https://datasette-nteract-data-explorer.vercel.app).

 ```bash
 make run-demo